W4GFO/PingSingleColumn/README.md

 	What is typically the issues you see developers are making when this is happening?

-	Any input would be greaty appreciated as I run into this alot.
+	Any input would be greatly appreciated as I run into this a lot.

 ### `npm run build`